yanis-bencheikh/Socio-economic-determinants-of-women-s-mental-health/README.md

-# Duncan Index Analysis: Gender Occupational Segregation by County
+# Duncan Index Analysis: 50-Year Longitudinal Study of Gender Occupational Segregation

 ## Overview

-This project calculates the Duncan Index of Dissimilarity to measure gender occupational segregation across counties using 2011 census data.
-The Duncan Index is a widely-used measure in sociology and economics that quantifies the degree of segregation between two groups - in this case, males and females across different occupations.
+This comprehensive project analyzes gender occupational segregation across UK regions using the Duncan Index of Dissimilarity over a 50-year period (1971-2021).
+The study employs advanced statistical analysis, geospatial visualization, and temporal trend analysis to examine how occupational gender segregation has evolved across different regions and time periods using census data.

 ## What is the Duncan Index?